-Delhi election result: AAP leader Manish Sisodia trails BJP candidate in Jangpura
+Delhi election result: AAP’s Manish Sisodia concedes defeat to BJP candidate in Jangpura

 The former deputy chief minister had held the Patparganj constituency since 2013, but was shifted by his party to Jangpura this time.

-Aam Aadmi Party leader Manish Sisodia was trailing by a slim margin against the Bharatiya Janata Party’s Tarvinder Singh Marwah in the Delhi Assembly elections on Saturday.
+Aam Aadmi Party leader Manish Sisodia on Saturday lost the Delhi Assembly elections to Bharatiya Janata Party’s Tarvinder Singh Marwah.

-Marwah was leading against Sisodia by 636 votes after eight rounds of counting, data from the Election Commission showed at 12.25 pm.
+Marwah had defeated Sisodia by a margin of 675 votes, data from the Election Commission showed at 3.10 pm.

 Sisodia had held the Patparganj Assembly constituency since 2013, but the party shifted him to Jangpura this time.